laredding2/Troll-Password-Generator/README.md

 # Troll Password Generator
 CLI-based program that has you make a password, but trolls you into adding onto it.
-Perfect to send to your IT friends who are looking for passwords.
+Perfect to send to your IT friends who are looking to make passwords.